Turmeric Rice Recipe (Indian Yellow Rice)

 Turmeric rice is made in almost all Asian countries but much differently in each country.
-This post shows you how to make simple yet flavorful turmeric rice which you can make in a jiffy.
+Various ingredients like rice, spices, stock, broth, onions and herbs are used depending on the region.
+This post shows you how to make the simplest yet flavorful turmeric rice in a jiffy.

 In Indian cuisine, we make a lot of rice varieties like pulao, biryani & bhath recipes.
 Most homes do not make turmeric rice as such but add turmeric to pretty much every rice dish except for the plain steamed rice.

-This dish is best prepared in a pot on a very low flame.
-But it can also be made in a instant pot or a Indian cooker.
+This dish is best prepared in a pot or a dutch oven on a very low flame.
+But it can also be made in an instant pot or an Indian cooker.
 I have included the details of the same below.

 1. Rinse rice very well in ample amount of water.
 Drain and soak for at least 15 to 30 mins.
 If you are in a hurry, soak them in slightly hot water for 10 mins.
 Drain and use.